 Refer also to the discussion in item III.b), above.
 The proposed pipelines present the potential for generation of objectionable odors related to diesel emissions from construction vehicles and asphalt degassing from paving activities.
-Recognizing the short-term duration of construction and the quantity of estimated emissions, pipeline
+Recognizing the short-term duration of construction and the quantity of estimated emissions, pipeline construction will not subject a substantial number of people to objectionable odors.
+Potential impacts are considered less than significant.

+Less Than Significant

+Potentially with Less Than

+Significant Mitigation Significant

-Less Than Significant Potentially Significant with Less Than Significant Impact Mitigation Incorporated Impact No Impact
+Impact Incorporated Impact No Impact